 The title block, located on the right side of the sheet shall include a key plan, legend, notes, revisions, dates, scales, drawing number, approving signatures, drawing title, and company name.
 The key plan on each sheet will indicate the section of the project covered by the sheet.

 7.2.1.4 Sheet Size

-The drawing size shall be within the following minimum and maximum sizes:
+The size for plan/profile drawings shall be within the following minimum and maximum sizes:

-- Minimum 580 mm wide x 840 mm long. - Maximum 610 mm wide x 915 mm long.
+- Minimum 580 mm wide x 840 mm long. - Maximum 610 mm wide x 915 mm long (ARCH D).